Co-Founder & Chief Clinical Officer at Joon Care

-Gratitude is associated with many positive mental health outcomes, including less depression, anxiety and stronger relationships.
-Here are ways to incorporate gratitude into your life.
+Gratitude is linked to positive mental health outcomes, including less depression and stronger relationships.
+Here's how to incorporate it into your life.

 Pandemic fatigue is real.
 Teens and young adults are tired of it.
 Here's how we can help support their mental health.

 Snyder, Mezulis et al.